-7 Best Things to do in Ballarat
+The Best Things to Do in Ballarat

 Sovereign Hill

 Sovereign Hill is a living museum that recreates life in a 19th century gold rush town.
 The 25ha site comprises of 60 historically recreated buildings with costumed actors bringing this gold rush boomtown to life.
 Some highlights were panning for gold, walking up Main Street and Speedwell Street, the Gold Pour and watching traditional sweets being made in the Confectionery House.
+There were a number of tours and presentations being held throughout the day, so plan your visit accordingly.
+With eateries on site, you can easily spend a day here exploring all aspects of the museum.

 sovereign hill ballarat